UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/README.md

 11. The result for each job should appear within its respective output file within the `/staging/$NETID/$PROJECT` directory.

 12. Transfer your files from CHTC to your computer once the job is correctly completed.
 The `/staging` folder is intended for short-term storage of large files, but it does not guarantee long-term backup or permanence.
 Files may be automatically deleted after a certain period of time.
 Additionally, you should transfer your output files before submitting your next DAGMan workflow, because by default the workflow will generate output files with the same names.
-If the files remain in staging, they will be overwritten by the new run unless you manually rename them.
+If the files remain in staging, they will be overwritten by the new run unless you manually rename them or follow the same procedure to make a new `.dag` file with a new `project` folder name.
 One recommended way to transfer files to local is shown below:

 To do so, open a new Terminal window.